 - Businesses: For businesses, commercial childcare facilities, and healthcare organizations, we typically charge our cost (fees for CPR cards, career staff, and overhead) and a small fee to support the organization’s mission.
 We find our courses to be a competitive alternative when compared to other commercial CPR instruction services.
 However, it is important to understand that SEMS’ primary mission is the provision of 9-1-1 EMS services.
 Lead-time for a class is often dependent on the availability of our CPR instructors.
 For larger local businesses in excess of 20 employees, we suggest contracting with one of several reputable area instructors.
 This is due to student to instructor ratios mandated by the American Heart Association.
 Our staff would be happy to match you with one of our contacts.

-Please complete our contact form to schedule a CPR class for your family, church group, scout troop, or private club.
+Please complete our CPR Training Request form to schedule a CPR class for your family, church group, scout troop, or private club.

 Those individuals interested in careers with Smithsburg EMS should visit our Careers page.

 Servare Vitas is Latin for “To Save Lives.”
 The central mission of Smithsburg EMS is to preserve and protect the life of residents and visitors of Smithsburg and the surrounding communities.
 We accomplish this mission through a variety of preventative and response based initiatives.